johnwargo/johnwargo-static-11ty/src/posts/2017/arduino-twinkle-lights.md

 Figure 6 – Adafruit Pro Trinket Pinouts

-To protect the USB connector on the Trinket board, I placed a small piece of electrical tape on top of the board’s USB connector.
+To protect the USB connector on the Trinket board, I placed a small piece of electrical tape on top of the board's USB connector.
 Figure 7 shows the completed board assembly.

 ![](/images/2017/arduino-twinkle-lights-figure-07.png)

 Figure 7 – Completed Board Assembly

-Next, you’ll need to disassemble the light strand units.
-Each comes with a battery pack and switch, but since we’re driving them from the Trinket, you won’t need those parts.
+Next, you'll need to disassemble the light strand units.
+Each comes with a battery pack and switch, but since we're driving them from the Trinket, you won't need those parts.

 For the Adafruit color LEDs, use a Philips screwdriver to remove the screws from the battery case and open the case.
 The LED strand connects to the switch and battery contacts as shown in the figure.
 Make note of which wires are connected to the battery's positive (+) and negative (-) terminals.
-In my case, the contact in the lower battery slot connects to the battery’s positive (+) terminal and the one at the top connects to the negative (-) terminal.
+In my case, the contact in the lower battery slot connects to the battery's positive (+) terminal and the one at the top connects to the negative (-) terminal.
 I could tell this because the case was embossed with little + and – signs.

-When you cut the wires, quickly tie a knot in the negative wire – that way, when you’re soldering the wires to the board in the next step, you’ll be able to tell which is which.
+When you cut the wires, quickly tie a knot in the negative wire – that way, when you're soldering the wires to the board in the next step, you'll be able to tell which is which.
 In the strands I had, the positive wire was coated with a white stripe, so it was easy for me to tell the difference between the two wires (without knotting one of them).

 ![](/images/2017/arduino-twinkle-lights-figure-08.png)

 Figure 8 – Colored LED Strand

 For the SÄRDAL LED light chain units, use a Philips screwdriver to remove the screws from both the top and bottom of the battery case.
 The LED strand connects to a circuit board inside the battery case, make note of which wires are connected to the battery's positive (+) and negative (-) terminals.
-As you can see from the following figure, the board is labeled with + and – symbols, so it’s easy to tell which wire is which.
-Tie a simple knot in the negative (-) wire– that way, when you’re soldering the wires to the board in the next step, you’ll be able to tell which is which.
+As you can see from the following figure, the board is labeled with + and – symbols, so it's easy to tell which wire is which.
+Tie a simple knot in the negative (-) wire– that way, when you're soldering the wires to the board in the next step, you'll be able to tell which is which.

 ![](/images/2017/arduino-twinkle-lights-figure-09.png)